 Several patient-oriented carcinoid seminars and conferences are held each year.
 In this section, you can find videos and lecture transcripts by prominent carcinoid and neuroendocrine tumor (NETs) specialists.

-These lecture transcripts, and video recordings give both simple and more in-depth information about carcinoid and other neuroendocrine tumors (NETs).
-We suggest that patients read and listen to these transcripts after reading the initial general information for patients.
+These video recordings and lecture transcripts give both simple and more in-depth information about carcinoid and other neuroendocrine tumors (NETs).

 In 2012, the Carcinoid Cancer Foundation began a new series of videos featuring carcinoid/NET specialists and patients.
 Read more about the series here.
 These videos are made possible thanks to the generosity of Kim, Heather and Lauren Simpson and other family and friends and were created in “loving memory of Cheryl Stanley Simpson of Gainesville, Florida.”